ChurchApps/FreeShow/README.md

 1. Clone the code in this repo
 2. Install [Node.js](https://nodejs.org/en/download/)
+3. Install [Python 3.11](https://www.python.org/downloads/release/python-3119/) or install [Python 3.12](https://www.python.org/downloads/) with the `setuptools` package
-3. In the terminal, run: `npm install`
+4. In the terminal, run: `npm install`
-4. To start the app, run: `npm start`
+5. To start the app, run: `npm start`

 ## Join us on Slack